Interested in learning more about this rotation? Start the process for a free introductory meeting with our team

 Location: Atlanta

 This inpatient and outpatient US clinical experience will take place in Atlanta, Georgia (approximately 30 miles east of downtown).
-The inpatient component will take place at a surgery center next to the outpatient clinic where you will be able to observe surgeries; one to two times per month, you will have the opportunity to go to the operating room at an Emory-affiliated hospital.
+The inpatient component will take place at a surgery center next to the outpatient clinic where you will be able to observe surgeries; one to two times per month, you may have the opportunity to go to the operating room at an Emory-affiliated hospital.
 Please note that the hospital is located approximately 25 miles from the outpatient practice.
 Rotators will be responsible for arranging their own transportation.

-Combined Inpatient & Outpatient US Clinical Experience in General Surgery
+Combined Inpatient & Outpatient US Clinical Experience in General Surgery in Atlanta

 This rotation split between the inpatient and outpatient settings will be under the supervision of a board-certified general surgeon with years of experience educating U.S. medical students as well as international medical students and graduates.
 The physician holds staff appointments at hospitals within the Emory, Northside, and Wellstar Health Systems.